 Eclipse RCP 3.6 to 4.19.
 This was the most labor-intensive dimension.
 Eclipse RCP 4.x is effectively a different framework from 3.x.
 The extension point model, the workbench lifecycle, the dependency injection approach: all changed.
 Every plugin descriptor, every extension point registration, every view and editor had to be audited and either migrated or rewritten.

 Ant to Maven.
 If this were a normal Java project, the build migration would be straightforward.
 It is not a normal Java project.
-It’s an OSGi/Eclipse RCP application, and OSGi dependency management is its own circle of hell.
+It’s an OSGi/Eclipse RCP application, and OSGi dependency management is its own circle of hell, made even more difficult with 3,437 external JAR files.
 Every bundle has a manifest declaring its imports and exports.
 Every version range matters.
 One minor change to a dependency version and our previous Eclipse RCP developer would spend three months hand-editing configuration files to get the build working again.

 The Strangler Fig pattern was critical here.
 I didn’t replace Ant with Maven.
 I built Maven alongside Ant.
 The old Ant build system remained exactly as it was, fully functional, building the same product the same way.
 The new Maven build grew in parallel, taking over modules one at a time.
 At any point during the migration, you could build the product with either system.
 Anything new went into Maven from the start.
 The old Ant system only shrank; it never needed to change.